JorgePe/BOOSTreveng/python.md

 - [Ian Harvey bluepy](https://github.com/IanHarvey/bluepy).
 - [Christopher Peplin and others pygatt](https://github.com/peplin/pygatt)

-pygatt seems interesting because it also works outside Linux (but only with a smart BT BLE device).
+pygatt seems *very* interesting because it also works outside Linux (but only with a smart BT BLE device).
+Unfortunately it is slow in linux since it makes system calls to gatttool instead of using BlueZ API directly like pygattlib does.

 For a basic example, this is how we read the friendly name with python: